phcco/argos-gnome-extensions/README.md

 Read more about Argos Gnome Extension at https://github.com/p-e-w/argos

-> This repo is focused on Argos/Linux compatible scripts, but some might work with BitBar
+> This repo is focused on Argos/Linux compatible scripts, but some might work with BitBar/xbar

 ## Using this repo